SharePoint/sp-dev-docs/docs/spfx/use-aadhttpclient.md

 Introduced in v1.4.1, the SharePoint Framework simplifies connecting to APIs secured with Azure AD.
 Using the new **AadHttpClient**, you can easily connect to APIs secured with Azure AD without having to implement authentication and authorization yourself.

 Internally, the **AadHttpClient** implements the Azure AD OAuth flow leveraging Microsoft identity platform authentication libraries by using the **SharePoint Online Client Extensibility** service principal to obtain a valid access token.
-The **SharePoint Online Client Extensibility** service principal is provisioned by Microsoft and is available in the Azure AD of all Office 365 tenants.
+The **SharePoint Online Client Extensibility** service principal is provisioned by Microsoft and is available in the Azure AD of all Microsoft 365 tenants.

 1. To use the **AadHttpClient** in your SharePoint Framework solution, add the following `import` clause in your main web part file: